stevedonovan/Lake/doc/index.md

     D:\dev\app>lake
     lake: up to date

-The copy command is only executed the first time, because after copying the file `sgm.bak` will be more recent than `sgm.c`.  `lake` will only re-copy `sgm.c` when it has changed, and becomes more recent than `sgm.bak` (or if `sgm.bak` has been deleted.)
+The copy command is only executed the first time, because after copying the file `sgm.bak` will be more recent than `sgm.c`.
+Lake will only re-copy `sgm.c` when it has changed, and becomes more recent than `sgm.bak` (or if `sgm.bak` has been deleted.)

 The command argument contains the variables `DEPENDS` and `TARGET` which will be replaced by their actual values when the target is generated.
 In this case, you could use the explicit names, but it's better to only have to mention the names once.
-It's then possible to make a number of similar target actions:
+It's then possible to make a number of similar target
+actions:

     ccmd = 'copy $(DEPENDS) $(TARGET)'
     target('sgm.bak','sgm.c',ccmd)
     target('test.bak','test.c',ccmd)

-This will not work as expected. `lake` cannot guess what all the targets are and chooses to run the first-defined target, like `make`.
+This will not work as expected.
+Lake cannot guess what all the targets are and chooses to run the first-defined target, like `make`.
 So here is a `make`-like solution - define a target upfront which depends on the two copy targets:

     ccmd = 'copy $(DEPENDS) $(TARGET)'
     target('all','sgm.bak, test.bak')
     target('sgm.bak','sgm.c',ccmd)
     target('test.bak','test.c',ccmd)

 Here the second argument to target is now a list of files, and the third argument is not given, since this target isn't really a file and merely exists to ensure that the dependencies are checked.
-So `lake` sees that 'all' requires both `sgm.bak` and `test.bak `, and then examines their dependencies in turn.
-This is the central point to understand;  a target depends on other targets, which depend on others, and so on.  `lake` will follow the dependencies until it finds the files, or finds a rule that generates that file.
+So Lake sees that 'all' requires both `sgm.bak` and `test.bak `, and then examines their dependencies in turn.
+This is the central point to understand;  a target depends on other targets, which depend on others, and so on.
+Lake will follow the dependencies until it finds the files, or finds a rule that generates that file.

-Lists of files are common in `lake` and can be space/comma separated strings, or as tables.
+Lists of files are common in Lake and can be space/comma separated strings, or as tables.
 So the 'sgm.bak, test.bak' could also be written as 'sgm.bak test.bak' or `{'sgm.bak','test.bak'}`.

 A more `lake`-ish way of writing the same lakefile is: